There are two ways you can double-check that your event definitions are working: check the analysis preview and check the live data feed.

 Check Analysis Preview

-On the Event details page (Define > Events > click the event you’d like to see the details for), you’ll notice an Analysis Preview section.
+To see the analysis preview, navigate to the event details page, click the event you’d like to see the details for, and scroll to the Analysis Preview section.
 This preview gives you an at-a-glance view of your event grouped by various properties, depending on the type of event.

 CSS character limit